 There’s drug trafficking, violent attacks, petty theft, and scams.
 There are no-go areas in Ecuador – the border region with Colombia is one such place.

-And then there’s the nature.
+But that nature can be dangerous.
 There’s a high risk of earthquakes, volcanic eruptions, and tsunamis, as well as bad (VERY bad) weather.
 The wildlife can be a little intimidating as well – anacondas roam the Amazon and can be dangerous, even to grown adults.

 Backpacking in Ecuador could be risky but, like anything worthwhile, is totally worth doing.
 Just ask anyone who’s ever been how much they love this place.

 Is Ecuador Safe to Visit?
-(The facts.)
+(The facts)

+Still wondering whether Ecuador safe for tourists?
 Whether you fancy backpacking or you’re just visiting for a short trip, we’d say Ecuador is generally safe so long as you’re on top of things.

 For example, you shouldn’t be going to dangerous areas in the first place, thus you shouldn’t be worried about them.